daattali/daattali.github.io/notblog/2016-07-10-shinyjs-shinydevcon-2016.md

 [Shorter version of the talk (5 min) from an earlier conference](https://deanattali.com/shinyjs-user-2016/)

-Video was recorded and hosted [by RStudio](https://www.rstudio.com/resources/videos/shinyjs/)
+Video was recorded by RStudio.